swiss-ai-center/a-guide-to-mlops/docs/conclusion.md

 Thanks to Label Studio, additional and high-quality training data can be used to retrain the model.

+!!! abstract "Take away"

+    - **MLOps is about connecting the pieces, not perfecting each one**: The true value of MLOps doesn't come from mastering any single tool like Git, DVC, or Kubernetes.
+It comes from building automated pipelines that connect version control, data management, training, deployment, and monitoring into a cohesive workflow where changes flow smoothly from experimentation to production.
+    - **Automation enables iteration, iteration enables improvement**: By automating repetitive tasks like model training, containerization, and deployment through CI/CD pipelines, you free up time and mental energy to focus on what actually improves models (better features, more data, architectural experiments) creating a flywheel where each iteration becomes easier and faster than the last.
+    - **Reproducibility is a prerequisite for collaboration and debugging**: When models fail in production or performance degrades, the ability to trace back to exact code versions, data snapshots, hyperparameters, and dependencies (through Git, DVC, and containerization) transforms debugging from guesswork into systematic investigation, and enables teams to work together without stepping on each other's toes.
+    - **Production readiness requires thinking beyond accuracy metrics**: A model that achieves 95% accuracy in a notebook but lacks proper serving infrastructure, monitoring, rollback capabilities, and retraining workflows is less valuable than an 85% accurate model deployed in a robust MLOps system, because the latter can be continuously improved while reliably serving users, while the former remains stuck in development limbo.

 ## End of your journey

 We appreciate your continued support!
 We trust that you found this guide both